AdaCore/spark2014/lrm/source/packages.rst

 #.
 Goals to be met by language feature:

-   * Where a pre-condition has been provided for a subprogram declaration, it shall be possible to state a refined pre-condition that refers to concrete rather than abstract state and/or concrete rather than abstract type detail.
+   * **Requirement:** Where a pre-condition has been provided for a subprogram declaration, it shall be possible to state a refined pre-condition that refers to concrete rather than abstract state and/or concrete rather than abstract type detail.

-     *Rationale: the semantics of properties defined in terms of abstract state and types can only be precisely defined in terms of the corresponding concrete state and types, though nested abstraction is also necessary to manage hierarchies of data and types.
+     **Rationale:** the semantics of properties defined in terms of abstract state and types can only be precisely defined in terms of the corresponding concrete state and types, though nested abstraction is also necessary to manage hierarchies of data and types.
      Moreover, there may be multiple possible refinements for a given abstract specification